Gilbert Castellanos: Community and collaboration

 He also has hosted the longest-running weekly jazz jam session in San Diego at Panama 66 at the San Diego Museum of Art.
 Here, Castellanos gives up-and-coming players a chance to perform with seasoned professionals.
 A passionate advocate of formal jazz education, Castellanos is the Founder, Artistic Director and Curator of the Young Lions Jazz Conservatory based in San Diego.
 He established The Young Lions Series, a two-hour weekly program featuring up-and-coming middle and high school jazz musicians from Southern California, many of whom he has taught and mentored.
 To date he has hosted more than 160 programs, highlighting more than 250 young musicians in the series.

 Before leaving to focus on the Young Lions, Castellanos served from 2014 to 2016 as Artistic Director of and faculty member at the International Academy of Jazz.
 He also conducts high school workshops and is a lecturer at the University of Southern California's Thornton School of Music.

 Personal life

-Gilbert continues to reside in San Diego with his dog, Parker, a Doberman Pinscher who was rescued from a parking lot and bears the name of iconic Jazz musician, Charlie Parker.
-He can be seen leading a regular Wednesday night Jam Session with Students from hs Young Lions Jazz Conservatory and local/guest musicians at Balboa Park's Panama 66, located in the San Diego Museum of Art's Auditorium, accessed through the Sculpture Garden.
+Gilbert continues to reside in San Diego with his wife Mariana Castellanos, stepson Eli and his dog, Parker, a Doberman Pinscher who was rescued from a parking lot and bears the name of iconic Jazz musician, Charlie Parker.
+He can be seen leading a regular Wednesday night Jam Session with Students from his Young Lions Jazz Conservatory and local/guest musicians at Balboa Park's Panama 66, located in the San Diego Museum of Art's Auditorium, accessed through the Sculpture Garden.